A Mobile Spinoff of One of the Largest MMOs

 The game is already decently populated, with HUD indicators keeping tabs on how many players are near your location.
 What’s more promising is the number of content creators making online resources.
-Already there is an active community on YouTube and forums dedicated to teaching the community how to excel in EVE Echoes.
+Already there is an active community on YouTube and PC gamer forums.
+In both cases dedicated to teaching the community how to excel in EVE Echoes.
 This is an anomaly for mobile MMOs.
 The sheer support at such an early stage leads me to believe this game community will flourish as if Echoes was a full-scale MMO.

 Some members of the community are concerned with how certain ship specs have been altered from EVE Online.
 This presents problems for ship balance, as many familiar ships perform differently from the original title.
 This augmentation renders some drastically buffed or nerfed due to the changes to their stats and how they can be fitted.
 An alternative argument is that Echoes is not a carbon copy of EVE Online.
 In a new game, these ships are intended to behave differently from their counterparts in the original title.
 It will be interesting to see how the developers intend to take this into account as they approach the official launch.

 What a Strong Population Means for EVE Echoes